London Borough of Southwark

-Southwark is the oldest part of south London.
-An urban area to the south of the bridge was first developed in the Roman period, but subsequently abandoned.
-The name Southwark dates from the establishment of a defensive position in the area by King Alfred in the 9th century.
-The London Borough of Southwark was formed in 1965 from the former area of the Metropolitan Borough of Southwark, the Metropolitan Borough of Camberwell, and the Metropolitan Borough of Bermondsey.

 Toponymy

 The name Suthriganaweorc or Suthringa geweorche is recorded for the place in the early 10th-century Anglo-Saxon document known as the Burghal Hidage and means "Surrey folk's fort" or "the defensive work of the men of Surrey".
 Southwark is recorded in the 1086 Domesday Book as Sudweca.
 The name means "southern defensive work" and is formed from the Old English sūþ (south) and weorc (work).
-In Old English, Surrey means “southern district (or the men of the southern district)”, so the change from “southern district work” to the latter “southern work” may be an evolution based on the elision of the single syllable ge element, meaning district.
+In Old English, Surrey means "southern district (or the men of the southern district)", so the change from "southern district work" to the latter "southern work" may be an evolution based on the elision of the single syllable ge element, meaning district.

 The strategic context of the defences would have been in relation to London, its bridge and preventing waterborne attackers from travelling further up the Thames.